Azure-Samples/azure-django-postgres-flexible-aca/lab/bonus-07-use-azd-template.md

 # Bonus: Using AZD + GitHub Actions to Manage your Deployment

 You can also redeploy your project to Azure using GitHub Actions.
-This will allow you to redeploy your project to Azure when changes are made without manually running `AZD deploy`.
+This will allow GitHub to redeploy your project to Azure when changes are made without manually running `azd deploy`.

 ## Using GitHub Actions